 Prior to joining The First Academy, Mr. Chambers worked in various senior level positions in investment banking, retail, transportation, and logistics.
 He received his Bachelor of Science in Marketing and Finance from The Ohio State University.
 Mr. Chambers is married to his wife Karen and has two grown children, Shannon and Kacey.

 After serving The First Academy for 3 years as the Assistant Director of Athletics, Mr. Will Cohen moved into the position of Athletic Director.
-He spent seven years at TFA as a student, graduating with TFA’s Class of 2008.
-After graduation, Mr. Cohen received his Bachelor’s of Science in Sports Administration from Samford University in Birmingham, Alabama.
+Years earlier, Mr. Cohen spent seven years at TFA as a student, graduating with TFA’s Class of 2008.
+After graduation, Mr. Cohen moved up to Birmingham, Alabama where he received his Bachelor’s of Science in Sports Administration from Samford University.

 From Mr. Cohen’s experience as a student and staff member; the teachers, coaches, and administrators have had and continue to have an immeasurable impact on his life.
-He is blessed to partner with elite coaches and staff to encourage our student athletes to not only advance their athletic abilities, but to hold to high academic standards and continue to develop their personal relationship with Jesus Christ.
+He is blessed to partner with elite coaches and staff to encourage our student-athletes to not only advance their athletic abilities but to hold to high academic standards and most importantly continue to develop their personal relationship with Jesus Christ.

 Mrs. Donovan previously served in the Orange County Public School district for ten years as an assistant principal, curriculum and instructional coach, and classroom teacher.
 She was honored as one of the district’s ‘Teacher of the Year’ and also received the ‘You Make a Difference Award’.